saifk16/spf-logs/README.md

 zip -r spf.zip SPF/
 ```

-So I three folders of SPF:
+So I had three folders of SPF:

 1. One was the local clone of the fork of the main repo that is (jpf-symbc), this was to make commits, added the correct and finaly tested code.
 2. One was the same as above but I used it only for testing.